SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 ## Package optimizations

 One of the main goals was that our new packages should be small and lightweight.
-We've startedd with a strict dependency review that included the indirect dependencies as well.
+We've started with a strict dependency review that included the indirect dependencies as well.
 We've started to change our scripts to NPM scripts from Gulp tasks earlier and now we didn't have any dependency on Gulp.
 As I've mentioned earlier we've switched to native promises and we could remove our dependency on RxJs that is a huge package itself.
 We've used an another package in our unit tests called *mocha-typescript* that enables unit test running with a nice decorator syntax - but it had [~59](http://npm.anvaka.com/#/view/2d/mocha-typescript) indirect dependencies, so we've also changed our unit tests to the plain mocha syntax.
 Now most of our packages doesn't even have any external dependency that you *have to install*.